What Is An Auto Attendant Or Automated Phone System?

 What Are The Benefits Of An Auto Attendant?

-There are a variety of benefits associated with an auto attendant or digital receptionists.
-However, most business owners point to cost and efficiency.
-When asked how the auto attendant has impacted their business communication needs or helped them reach their operational goals, lower costs and improved efficiency are typical responses.
+There are a variety of benefits associated with an auto attendant or digital receptionist.
+When asked how an auto attendant has impacted their business communication needs, or helped reach operational goals, lower costs and improved efficiency are typical responses.

 Implementing an auto attendant eliminates the need for a designated receptionist or operator.
 This is an obvious cut to costs.
-Still, there are further cost savings of an auto attendant or digital reception setup.
+Still, there are further cost savings of an auto attendant setup.
 A properly utilized auto attendant allows businesses of all sizes to streamline incoming calls.
 Sending phone calls directly to a department, hunt group, individual, or functionality best matches the caller’s needs.
-This frees up teams or skilled employees from taking distracting calls which may not be for them and having to then reroute or handle them.
-It allows a workforce to focus on the job at hand with minimum distractions.
+This frees up teams or skilled employees from taking distracting calls which may not be for them and having to reroute or handle them.
+This allows a workforce to focus on the job at hand with minimum distractions.
 Likewise, an auto attendant improves customer experience.
-Customers can reach the correct department immediately, avoiding unnecessary and frustrating transfers.
+Customers can reach the correct department themselves, avoiding unnecessary transfers.
 An improved customer experience translates to a stronger business reputation.
-The benefits of which are unlimited.

 How Does An Auto Attendant Work?

 An auto attendant routes incoming calls to a destination based on a caller’s specific needs and inputs.
-Auto attendants can also be setup based on the operational needs of an organization (e.g., seasonal call volume changes, employee vacations, etc.).
+Auto attendants can also be setup based on the operational needs of an organization (seasonal call volume changes, employee vacations, etc.).

 Common Auto Attendant Routing Steps